Level Up Your Music with Spotify Canvas

 Fast cuts and wild graphics in such a short period of time can be rather irritating.
 Try to tell a complete story within the given time.
 It’s better to craft a new, small story for the Canvas, than to shorten the music video down to incomprehensible fragments.
 This also gives fans the feeling that they are getting even more insight into the story and the thoughts behind the song.
 Win-win!

 Also note when choosing the image that anything on the edges outside the safe area of the Canvas may not be displayed on some mobile devices.
 Now all you have to do is get started!
-For more information about Canvas, visit Spotify.
+For more information about Canvas, or other Features, visit Spotify.